-Microsoft office has punctuation, which can make the message more clear.
-Google slides doesn't have punctuation but has less lag.
+Microsoft Office has punctuation, which can make the message more clear.
+Google slides doesn't have punctuation but has less lag between the spoken word and the caption.
 I use my residual hearing when I'm reading captioning and so having less lag is my preference.